brunomestanza/brunomestanza/README.md

 ### 🌍 Welcome To My World!

 <p>
-  I'm Bruno Mestanza, actually studing for became a refference of frontend development in <b>Brazil</b>.
+  I'm Bruno Mestanza, actually studing for became a refference of FrontEnd and BackEnd development in <b>Brazil</b>.
   <br/>
   I'm currently working as a Junior BackEnd Developer at <a href="https://impulso.work/">Impulso</a>.
 </p>